 Before purchasing traveler’s checks, it can be a good idea to research how widely this form of payment is accepted in the city or region you are planning to visit.
 You can simply Google something like, “Where can I spend traveler’s checks in Paris” to get this information.

-As an alternative, you might consider going with a prepaid travel card, which is the modern-day version of a traveler’s check.
+• Using a prepaid travel card, which is the modern-day version of a traveler’s check.
 You can load the card with money from your bank account and then use it like a debit card at an ATM (to get local currency), or a credit card at stores and restaurants.

-Like traveler’s checks, prepaid cards are not linked to your bank account, which prevents anybody from draining your checking account if the card gets lost or stolen—and you can’t go into debt.
+Like traveler’s checks, prepaid cards are not linked to your bank account, which prevents anybody from draining your checking account if the card gets lost or stolen — and you can’t go into debt.

-Another alternative to traveler’s checks is your debit card, which you can use to get local currency at ATMs and also to make purchases.
-However, you may want to watch out for fees, which may include both an out-of-network ATM fee, as well as an international ATM fee, for every withdrawal you make.
+However, when using a debit card in another country, you may want to watch out for fees, which may include both an out-of-network ATM fee, as well as an international ATM fee, for every withdrawal you make.

 Recommended: Ways to Be a Frugal Traveler